atridadl/Himbot/README.md

 -   Create a Discord Bot with all gateway permissions enabled
 -   Generate a token for this discord bot and paste it in the .env for DISCORD_TOKEN
 -   Generate and provide an OpenAPI token and paste it in the .env for OPENAI_API_KEY
--   Generate and provide a StabilityAI token and paste it in the .env for STABILITY_API_KEY
 -   Run `pnpm dev` to run locally

 ## Adding the bot to a server